david7378/ecommerce/README.md

    ```

-5. Open your browser and navigate to your localhost to see the application.
+5. Open your browser and navigate to your http://localhost:5173/ to see the application.